 Even better if you have children with you as it’s one of those must-dos with kids while in this area.
 Kissane Sheep Farm is a large mountain sheep farm that offers this unique activity in Kenmare.

 Child Over 5 and under 11 years of Age: €5.00

 Phone: +353 87 260 0410

 7. Relax at Reenagross Park Kenmare

 Reenagross Park is a small park along the banks of Roughty river.
-This park has over 3km walking trail with scenic view of the beautiful landscape of Kenmare Bay.
+This park has over a 3km walking trail with a scenic view of the beautiful landscape of Kenmare Bay.

 Open 24 hours

 8. Take a picture of Cromwells Bridge

 This historical bridge was built and paid by Catholic Sir Richard Shireburne to help Protestants cross the river to attend the service in nearby Protestant church.